Jorisbo/Mkgmap-Mapnik-Style-Garmin/README.md

 # 20181222 Implemented mapnik changes up to release 4.18.0
 Changes can be found on https://github.com/gravitystorm/openstreetmap-carto/blob/master/CHANGELOG.md

-# Mkgmap style and type for rendering Garmin maps in the OSM Mapnik.
+# Custom mkgmap style and typ-file
-It renders Garmin Maps for Basecamp and Mapsource in the OSM Mapnik style.
+This style renders Garmin Maps for Basecamp and Mapsource in the Openstreetmap Mapnik layout.
 The result is a map identical to https://www.openstreetmap.org The maps are tested with a Garmin Oregon 600.